Just Following Orders aka: I Was Just Following Orders

 The New York City Police Department (NYPD) marched to protest a few of their fellow cops being charged with sweeping crimes under the rug.
 The slogan on their sign was the name of this very trope.
 Analogues to Nazi Germany were not far behind.

 Stanley Milgram's infamous psychological experiment in obedience, which tested whether people would willingly administer what they thought were painful or even harmful electrical shocks to another person if ordered to do so by an apparently knowledgeable authority.
 Over and over again, the majority of subjects were seen to follow the experimenter's instructions through to the end, although the "victim" voiced their protests, and even claimed to have a heart condition that could kill them if the shocks got too strong.
-This means that we are psychologically programmed to submit to authority.

 It was originally thought that obedience to authority led the participants in said experiment to act the way they did, however newer evidence suggests that identification with the experimenter and his research goals led them to continue with the experiment.
 Or to quote the authors of this essay: